 As she ran down the cobbled street into the misty darkness, clouds consumed light cast out from the waning moon into the night sky.
-Her heartbeat filled the streets, filled their nostrils; they were hungry for the kill.
-Footsteps echoed the pounding of their large feet, slapping against the cold wet stone.
+Her ragged breathing filled the streets, her heartbeat pounded in her ears and her panic filled their nostrils; they were hungry for the kill.
+The thudding of their large feet slapping against the cold wet stone echoed around her.
 She tried to ignore the sound and focused on making it to the village, where she knew she’d be safe.
 The pounding continued from her pursuers bringing new life to her tired legs humming from the pain, now fuelled with adrenaline.
 She could make out a light in the distance, and another, and another; the village she grew up in; people she called friends, family, loved ones were just within reach.
-The thought of being in the warm embrace of her parents arms spurred her on, that she didn’t see the obstacle beneath her feet and tumbled hard onto the floor.
-Her kneecap shattered sending waves of agony down her leg and with an unprecedented counter measure her spine followed suit.
-The girl howled as pain coursed through her body, muscles convulsed tightening her limbs, crushing her body together against her will.
-She rolled on the ground folding her arms around her legs in fetal position panting out the pain.
-Tears ran freely down her cheeks.
-The rain didn’t register until she saw the ripples in the puddle beside her.
-With a sigh she raised her head skywards watching the fine mist descend.
-But she knew she had to keep moving, had to get away, put some distance between her and…
+The thought of being in the warm embrace of her parents arms spurred her on that she didn’t see the pothole beneath her feet.
+She sprawled forwards and tumbled hard onto the cobbles, her kneecap shattered on impact sending waves of agony down her leg.
+The girl howled as pain coursed through her body, muscles convulsing, tightening her limbs; she rolled on the ground in a fetal position panting out the pain as the tears ran down her cheeks.
+The rain hadn’t registered until she saw the ripples in the puddle beside her.
+With a sigh she raised her head skywards watching the drops descend.
+She knew she had to keep moving, had to get away, put some distance between her and…